-A crucial part of business is building and nurturing relationships with clients.
-While doing this, the business owners meet clients, customers and business partners during social events and occasions.
+A crucial part of the business is building and nurturing relationships with clients.
+While doing this, the business owners meet clients, customers, and business partners during social events and occasions.
 The expenses incurred on these are considered by the IRS for tax exemption.
-Tax deductions and considerations are very essential part of business interactions.
+Tax deductions and considerations are an very essential part of business interactions.
 Business owners and employees are allowed to take a federal tax deduction that amounts to half of their qualifying costs when they entertain their customers and clients.
-Although the IRS does not allow complete tax deduction, but approximately 50% of deduction is allowed on all kinds of entertainment.
+Although the IRS does not allow complete tax deduction, approximately 50% of the deduction is allowed on all kinds of entertainment.
 The pointers mentioned below would help to understand how tax deduction would help in entertainment for customers and clients.

-- Expenses incurred in almost all kinds of business recreational activities that involve a business owner and clients can be considered for tax deduction.
+- Expenses incurred in almost all kinds of business recreational activities that involve a business owner and clients can be considered for a tax deduction.
 Entertainment deduction is applicable if that form of entertainment relates to the specific business field.
-Activities include going to nightclubs, theaters, films, fishing trips, hunting, athletic club and even vacations.
+Activities include going to nightclubs, theaters, films, fishing trips, hunting, athletic club, and even vacations.

 - It may happen that an employee pays for business-related entertainment from his pocket and later gets reimbursement from the employer.
 But in a situation where the employee does not get the cost reimbursed by the employer, then the former can get a 50% deduction on tax for the difference that the employer compensated in return and the actual amount that he paid from his own pocket.

 - The tax deduction clause can help you in keeping customers and clients entertained if you keep all the records.
 You should keep tangible records handy at the time of the IRS audit.
 Such records include itemized restaurant receipts and credit card slips correlating to the meals during a business meeting.

 But just because tax deduction can help entertainment for customers and clients, you cannot exploit it.